bitcoindevkit/bitcoindevkit.org/content/blog/2020/descriptors_in_the_wild.md

 of address the group of keys will produce.

-**By sharing the same Descriptor, every compliant wallet will derive deterministically the same serie of multisig addresses**.
+**By sharing the same Descriptor, every compliant wallet will derive deterministically the same series of multisig addresses**.

-Immagine Alice using Bitcoin Core (from now on ["Core"][Bitcoin Core]) as a Wallet and Bob using a "Last generation" wallet, Bitcoin Development Kit (from now on ["BDK"][BDK]), which uses descriptors and miniscript natively.
+Imagine Alice using Bitcoin Core (from now on ["Core"][Bitcoin Core]) as a Wallet and Bob using a "Last generation" wallet, Bitcoin Development Kit (from now on ["BDK"][BDK]), which uses descriptors and miniscript natively.

-Each of these two software wallet should be able to:
+Each of these two software wallets should be able to:

-* Create a new address which is seen as belonging to the multi signature wallet in both software
+* Create a new address which is seen as belonging to the multi signature wallet in both softwares
-* Express the consent of each party by partially sign the transaction in a way the other wallet can understand and complete it with its own signature.
+* Express the consent of each party by partially signing the transaction in a way the other wallet can understand and complete it with its own signature.

 The infrastructure of multiple Extended keys combined toghether to produce